uwdata/arquero/docs/api/index.md

  * *arrowTable*: An Apache Arrow data table.
  * *options*: An Arrow import options object:
    * *columns*: Ordered list of column names to include.
+   * *unpack*: A boolean flag (default `false`) to unpack binary-encoded Arrow data to standard JavaScript values.
+Unpacking can incur an upfront time and memory cost to extract data to new arrays, but can speed up later query processing by enabling faster data access.

 <hr/><a id="fromCSV" href="#fromCSV">#</a>